angzhou/char_img_gen/README.md

 1. Windows-1252, Russian, Greek characters
 1. Math symbols (selected)

+See [README.md in char_lists/](char_lists/README.md) for character selection rationales.

 ## Directory structure

-1. `char_lists` contains lists of characters, each file contains one category.
+1. `char_lists` contains lists of characters, each file contains one category of characters.
-1. `fonts` contains font files
+1. `fonts` will contain font files
-1. `scripts` contains the programs
+1. `scripts` has the main program